 Validation of Precipitable Water (PW) Retrievals from the GOES-15 Sounder

 GOES-15 retrievals of Precipitable Water (PW) were validated against Radiosonde Observation (RAOB) PW for 2 September 2010 to 21 September 2010.
-To achieve this, GOES-15 retrievals were collocated in space (within 11 km) and time (within 30 minutes) to daily RAOBs at 0 UTC and 1200 UTC.
+For the validation, GOES-15 retrievals were collocated in space (within 11 km) and time (within 30 minutes) to daily RAOBs at 0 UTC and 1200 UTC.
 At the same time, these GOES-15 retrievals were collocated in space (within 11 km) and time (within 60 minutes) to GOES-13 retrievals.
 The relative performance of the GOES-15 PW retrievals, GOES-13 PW retrievals, and first guess PW supplied to the retrieval algorithm could then be compared since all of these PW values were collocated to the same RAOBs.
 Table 5.1 provides a summary of these statistics for the TPW and the PW at three layers (Sfc-900 hPa; 900-700 hPa, and 700-300 hPa).
 The short time period reflects instrument problems which were not resolved until 1 September 2010.
 Despite the short observational time period, the statistics indicate that the quality of the GOES-15 Sounder PW retrievals compare very well to the quality of the operational GOES-13 PW retrievals.
 The relatively large sample size is indicative of the low amount of cloudiness during this period.

 Table 5.1: Verification statistics for GOES-12 and GOES-15 retrieved PW, first guess (GFS) PW, and RAOB PW for 2 September 2010 to 21 September 2010.